-Termination of a franchise agreement, whether you are dealing with the issue from the franchisor or the franchisee perspective, is a serious and not always straightforward process.
+Termination of a franchise agreement, whether you are dealing with the issue from the franchisor or the franchisee perspective, is a serious and complicated process.
 Most franchise agreements contain detailed termination procedures, which must always be reviewed and honored.
 In addition, it is important to consider whether there are existing laws or regulations that could apply to the termination process.

 While there is no federal franchise law that specifically addresses termination procedures, there are a number of states that have enacted franchise laws that sometimes directly govern the termination process.
-As an example, under New Jersey’s Franchise Practices Act, a franchisee must be given at least 60 days prior written notice of the franchisor’s intention to terminate.
-The 60 day rule must be complied with even if the franchise agreement states that the franchisor need only give some amount of time less than 60 days.
+For example, under New Jersey’s Franchise Practices Act, a franchisee must be given at least 60 days prior written notice of the franchisor’s intention to terminate.
+The 60-day rule must be complied with even if the franchise agreement states that the franchisor need only give some amount of time less than 60 days.
 In Minnesota, the notice period is 90 days.
 Other states have varying requirements.

 Franchise Agreement Expiration